 About to start a placement with us?
 You’ll receive more information about community engagement activities during your orientation session.
 Otherwise, speak with our academics for more information—you’re always welcome to join in!

-At our teddy bear hospital, children would come up with their teddies and we’d stitch them up and give them referrals for x-rays.
-It was all about helping kids feel comfortable around health professionals.”
+At our teddy bear hospital, children would bring their teddies and we’d stitch them up and give them x-ray referrals.
+It's all about helping kids feel comfortable around health professionals.”

 Examples of community activities: